mapbox/mapbox-gl-native/platform/ios/docs/guides/Gesture Recognizers.md

 You can also add gesture recognizers that are only called when the default gesture recognizer fails (and vice versa), such as when a user taps on a part of the map that is not an annotation.
 The documentation for [MGLMapView](Classes/MGLMapView.html) includes an example of how to create a fallback gesture recognizer.

-If you would like to disable a specific set of gesture recognizers, such as zoom, you can set the Boolean value for the appropriate property to `false`.
+If you would like to disable a specific set of gesture recognizers, such as zoom, you can set the Boolean value for the appropriate property to `NO`.
 You can then add your own gesture recognizers to perform those actions.